Jollywatt/typst-fletcher/src/edges.typ

   ///
   /// -> angle | auto | top | bottom | left | right
   label-angle: 0deg,
+  /// The CeTZ anchor to use for the label content.
+  ///
+  /// If `auto`, the anchor is automatically chosen depending on @edge.label-side and the edge's angle.
+  /// This must be `auto` if the `side` option is set.
+  ///
+  /// -> anchor
+  label-anchor: auto,
   snap-to: (auto, auto),
   outset: auto,
   name: none,